LevinJ/scan_matching_localization/README.md

 # SDCND : Scan Matching Localization

-In this project, we localize a car driving in carla simulation using lidar scan matching.
+In this project, we localize a car driving in Carla simulation using lidar scan matching.

 To run the project, simply run the script `run-carla.sh` to start the carla simulation server, and then, in a new terminal,  run command ./build/cloud_loc.